markuserkmann/magento2-testproject/README.md

 ## Installation

-1. Download the Magento module from this GitHub link.
+1. Download the Magento module from this GitHub link: https://github.com/markuserkmann/magento-test-module.git
 2. Go into your Magento 2 installation directory.
 3. Place the module folder into the `app/code/Vendor` directory (so the path is `app/code/Vendor/WeatherChanges`).
 4. Run the following commands in your Magento root directory: